-Some of our graduates will become ‘guns-for-hire’, working on a contract-by-contract basis on the one-off shows that drive independent performance, while others will bring these new skills for creating and producing their own work.
-All will learn entrepreneurial and innovation-based strategies that seek to adequately compensate artists and producers.
+Some of our graduates become ‘guns-for-hire’, working on a contract-by-contract basis on the one-off shows that drive independent performance, while others bring these new skills to creating and producing their own work.
+Everyone learns entrepreneurial and innovation-based strategies that seek to adequately compensate artists and producers.

 Curious about what our APs are learning?

 Meet our third class of Artist Producers

 Cynthia is thrilled to be spending her year as part of Generator's APT Program.
 She is an artist from Edmonton, currently based in Toronto.
 A graduate of the acting program at the National Theatre School, her favourite recent theatre credit is Boys, Girls and Other Mythological Creatures with Carousel Players.
 Cynthia was a participant is fu-GEN Theatre's Kitchen creation lab and she is the managing director for HATAW Performing Arts.